Newsletter_hands

 Stewardship Pillar

-The access road on the eastern boundary of the school is one-way, at all times.
+The access road on the eastern boundary of the school is one-way at all times.
 Enter only from Verticordia Place, near the church, and exit only onto Tuart Road.
-One-way always, including school and OSHC pick-up and drop-off times.
+The laneway is always one-way, including during school and OSHC pick-up and drop-off times.

 Term Dates